 • Keep area dry--install proper drainage, better substrate, or cover from rain to prevent flooding and mud accumulation in the outdoor run.

-• Inspect and clean each bird's feet at least once a month.
+• Inspect each bird's feet routinely (at least monthly)

 Prognosis